lizie29u/Deep-Learning/README.md

 ![predictions](Images/closing_prices.PNG)

 We experimented with window sizes of 5, 6, 8 and 10.
 The window size of 5 seemed to give the better performance.
-Window size of 10 has been used as per requiremnent.
+Window size of 10 has been used as per requirement.